 - Preheat oven to 350 degrees F.

-- Place prepped vegetables onto a 9x13 in baking sheet.
+- Place prepped vegetables onto a baking sheet.

 - Toss with olive oil, salt, and pepper.